 One can find a great deal of clarity in understanding their own set of morals and values.
 The conviction of following your values can get you through the anxiety of making a decision.

 Many decisions then become a simple matter of staying true to the way you navigate the world and how you treat other people.

 Complicated decisions become less complicated when you are working to stay in tune with your values because it eliminates the need for great consideration, which leads to analysis paralysis, which leads to anxiety and potentially bad decisions.

 Does the decision that you need to make fit into the framework of your own values?

 Are you doing what you understand and feel to be right?

 Acting in accordance with your morals also prevents future problems with guilt, as you made the best decision you could with the information you had.

 The decision may not be right, and some people will disagree with you because they might have a different set of morals and values.

-A great way to see through one’s anxiety when you’re having difficulty making decisions is to make a list of pros and cons for each of your choices.
+A great way to overcome decision anxiety is to make a list of pros and cons for each of your choices.